assistiqBook a fit call

 Four verticals.
 All viable; tier selection is the variable.

-Vertical-specific workflow pages — Real estate ISA, property management — live on the Use cases index.
+Vertical-specific workflow pages, Real estate ISA, property management, live on the Use cases index.
+The deepest California vertical, real estate, has its own California real estate virtual assistant page.
 For California specifically, the constraint isn't the vertical fit; it's the time-zone scoping.
 All four verticals operate at meaningful density across the state.

 California is one of the densest US states for Hispanic-buyer residential real estate activity, particularly in LA County, the Inland Empire, Orange County, and San Diego.
 Spanish-speaking inbound on Hispanic-targeted PPC and social lead sources is meaningful enough that English-only callback loses lead share to competitors who respond same-day in Spanish.
 Follow Up Boss, kvCORE, Lofty, Sierra Interactive, CINC, and BoomTown are in scope.